Vermont Court Records

 Contesting a Traffic Ticket in Vermont

-If the defendant opts to deny the charges; a response may reach the judicial bureau within 21 days.
-The defendant may check the “Deny” option and sign the ticket before delivering (by mail or in-person) to the Vermont Judicial Bureau.
-The Judicial Bureau may mail a date, time and location for the hearing to the defendant.
+If the defendant opts to deny the charges, a response may reach the judicial Bureau within 21 days.
+The defendant may check the "Deny" option and sign the ticket before delivering it (by mail or in person) to the Vermont Judicial Bureau.
+The Judicial Bureau may mail the defendant a date, time, and location for the hearing.

 What to Expect in a Vermont Traffic Court